 Encouraged by her husband, Bob Lindquist, of Qupé fame (who partnered with her on the project), Louisa began fulfilling her dream in 1996 with 150 “sticks” of Albariño budwood she was able to procure from Brian Babcock (who obtained them from benchmark producer Bodegas Morgadio in Rias Baixes).
 She and Bob grafted them to root stock planted at Ibarra-Young Vineyard in Los Olivos and their own Sawyer Lindquist Vineyard (SLV) in Edna Valley.
 In 1999, they did the same with some amazing Tempranillo Pesquera clone budwood they got by way of Bodega Alejandro Fernandez in Ribera del Duero.

 Louisa’s dream has now come to fruition.
 In 2009, the plantings at their own SLV were Demeter Certified Biodynamic.
-In addition to Albariño and Tempranillo, Verdad also produces the only Demeter Certified Biodynamic Rosé in California from a Grenache vineyard at SLV.
+In addition to Albariño and Tempranillo, Verdad also produces Rosé in California from Grenache grown at SLV.

 FOUNDER/WINEMAKER—Louisa Sawyer Lindquist